Emma Stone: Reception and acting style

-Stone has said she suffers from asthma, which she discovered after having difficulty breathing while filming Easy A. Her mother was diagnosed with triple-negative breast cancer and cured in 2008.
-Stone and her mother celebrated by getting tattoos of birds' feet, designed by Paul McCartney, a reference to the Beatles song "Blackbird", which she and her mother love.
-Stone is a supporter of Planned Parenthood, and attended the 2017 Academy Awards wearing a Planned Parenthood pin on her dress.

-In an interview with Terry Gross of NPR, Stone said of her Lutheran upbringing: "I have great respect for religion...but I very early on realized that religion didn't resonate for me.
-And so I guess the sort of relationship I had to it was a more of a guilt and a sort of self-judgment rather than, you know, focusing on the wonderful things that it can teach you...there's guilt around sexuality.
-There's guilt around your body.
-There's, you know, different stories about womanhood and what it means to be a woman and to be of service to a man or to not ever be jealous or not covet and, you know, all these things that are just sort of human and live in the shadow side.
-I went from religion into Jungian therapy, obviously.
-So learning that being complex and complicated and female was OK, you know, that took me a while, I think, to unpack in myself."

 Philanthropy

 Stone appeared in a Revlon campaign that promoted breast cancer awareness.
 In 2011, she appeared in a collaborative video between Star Wars and Stand Up to Cancer to raise funds for cancer research.
 From 2012 to 2014, she hosted the Entertainment Industry Foundation's Revlon Run/Walk, which helps fight women's cancer.
+Following the 2016 Pulse nightclub shooting, she spoke out in support for the LGBTQ community and for gun law reforms, calling the politicians seeking reforms "heroes of equality."

 Stone and three other celebrities were present at the 2012 Nickelodeon HALO Awards, a TV special that profiled four teenagers who are "Helping And Leading Others" (HALO).
 She attended the 2014 Earth Hour, a worldwide movement for the planet organized by the World Wide Fund for Nature.
 In 2015, she was part of a fundraising event in support of the Motion Picture & Television Fund, which helps people in the film and television industries with limited or no resources.
 A feminist, she collaborated with 300 women in Hollywood to set up the Time's Up initiative to protect women from sexual harassment and discrimination in 2018.
-In 2025, Stone signed the Film Workers for Palestine letter pledging that she would not to work with Israeli film institutions implicated in "genocide and apartheid" against Palestinians.
+In 2025, Stone signed the Film Workers for Palestine letter, pledging not to work with Israeli film institutions implicated in "genocide and apartheid" against Palestinians.

+Personal life

+In 2016, while guest-hosting an episode of the sketch comedy television series Saturday Night Live, Stone met the show's segment director Dave McCary.
+The two began dating the following year, and married in a private ceremony in 2020.
+In 2021, Stone gave birth to a daughter.
+(Note: Attributed to multiple references:) Stone and her family live in New York City as of 2025.
+Stone has also lived in Malibu, Los Angeles and Austin, Texas.
+(Note: Attributed to multiple references:) Stone has asthma, which she discovered while filming Easy A.

+Prior to meeting McCary, Stone dated her Paper Man co-star Kieran Culkin for two years.
+In 2011, media outlets speculated that she had begun dating Andrew Garfield, her co-star in The Amazing Spider-Man.
+Neither Stone nor Garfield ever confirmed the relationship, and in 2015 it was reported that they had separated.
+(Note: Attributed to multiple references:)